Cloak & Dagger

 The cast list in the Overview column is mostly in the order of appearance.
 Rachel Ryals plays the young Tandy Bowen, first seen at her ballet class.
 On that same day, Tyrone Johnson (Maceo Smedley) wants to hang with his older brother Billy (Marqus Clae) and his friends, who are upset that a man has stiffed them on the installation fee for a car stereo.
 Tyrone takes it upon himself to repossess the stereo, resulting in him and Billy being chased by the police.
 Tandy's mother obviously forgets to pick her up after class, so she calls her father.
 Nathan Bowen (Andy Dylan) works for Roxxon, an oil and gas producer prominent in many Marvel properties, first appearing in a Captain America comic in 1974.
 Driving home during a severe storm, Nathan takes a call from someone concerning an oil rig they've designed, which Nathan has warned should be shut down.
 They are crossing the bay bridge in sight of the rig when it explodes and collapses.
 Nathan swerves out of his lane, causing an oncoming truck to jack-knife, and their car plunges into the water.
-At the same time, Billy is shot by a pursuing cop (J. D. Evermore) and he falls in the water, Tyrone jumping in after him.
+At the same time, Tyrone is jumping into the water from a different location.
 A few minutes later comes the first encounter between Tandy and Tyrone, as they are both affected by a mysterious...something...that moves past them in the water.
 In later flashbacks we learn they washed up on shore together.
 Flash forward eight years.
 Seventeen-year-old Tandy (Olivia Holt) cruises dance clubs for rich marks, gets invited back to their place, where she drugs their drink and heists their valuables, aided by her friend Liam (Carl Lundstedt).
-Seventeen-year-old Tyrone attends a private Catholic prep school, where he is a star athlete on the basketball team, poised to go to the state championships.
+Seventeen-year-old Tyrone (Aubrey Joseph) attends a private Catholic prep school, where he is a star athlete on the basketball team, poised to go to the state championships.
 Their second encounter comes after Tandy swipes his wallet at an outdoor party.

 Both of their lives have flipped from previous situations.
 While not rich, the Bowens had been well off due to his engineering job at Roxxon, but the company placed the blame for the incident on Nathan.
 Tandy's mother Melissa (Andrea Roth) has blown through their savings trying to get a court ruling against Roxxon to clear her husband's name.
 She is down to waitressing jobs and living in a seedy trailer park.
 Tyrone's parents (Gloria Reuben, Miles Mussenden) have moved in the opposite direction.
 I don't recall seeing or hearing what he does, but she is an activist and lawyer working within city politics.
 They now live in a more affluent neighborhood, hoping for better things for Tyrone.
 Over and above the science fictional, fantasy trappings, the story is about much more than that.
 Societal pressures against people of color, as well as the corruption within the corporate, political, and law enforcement worlds.
 One of the more emotional scenes is when Tyrone's mother confronts him about missing a day of school, and he strikes back at how she has been smothering him.
 He says he understands that she thinks if he doesn't do everything perfectly that she will lose him, as she lost her oldest son.
 Her reply is that she is afraid that even if he does everything perfectly she will still lose him.
 Tyrone is convinced that his parents did not believe his account of Billy's death, whereas they knew the reality of the situation.
 An unarmed black boy shot by police was never going to get justice.
 Best to just keep your head down and do whatever it takes to survive.
 Even when a helpful detective (Emma Lahana) gets a confession from the cop who pulled the trigger, they still know that makes it even more dangerous for Tyrone.